Giraffe Manor is a unique and delightful place to stay in Nairobi.

 Between the main house and the Garden Manor is a pleasant courtyard area, which is the usual location for lunch, or for guests wanting to eat dinner privately.
 To the left of the Garden Manor is a shop that carries a good range of interesting and stylish crafts and souvenirs, and a treatment room (one-hour massage US$60).

-All ten rooms at Giraffe Manor are beautifully furnished, but the seven superior rooms are noticeably larger and/or have better views, than the three standard rooms (though note our comments about the Daisy room, below).
+All ten rooms at Giraffe Manor are beautifully furnished, but the eight superior rooms are noticeably larger and/or have better views, than the two standard rooms.

-- Incorporated in the main house are three superior rooms (Jock with two double beds, Betty, a double, and the Karen Blixen Suite) and Giraffe Manor’s three standard rooms – Lynn (double only), Marlon (twin or double) and Daisy.
-We thought, however, that double-aspect Daisy, which can be a twin or a double, was very pretty, and it shares a patio with Betty’s room.
+- Incorporated in the main house are four superior rooms – Jock (two double beds), Betty (double) and neighbouring Daisy (twin or double) and the Karen Blixen Suite – and Giraffe Manor’s two standard rooms – Lynn (double only), Marlon (twin or double).
+We thought double-aspect Daisy, which can be a twin or a double, was very pretty, and it shares a patio with Betty’s room.
 The giraffes habitually visit the first-floor windows in the main house, so if you’re very keen to get lots of giraffe action, then the two front-facing, first-floor rooms here – Jock and Betty – are the ones to go for: Jock is a very fine twin with two queen-sized beds on the east corner and Betty, which has a four-poster and a big sofa, is a magnificent double with a lovely patio on the west corner.
 The Karen Blixen Suite is a huge room usually used for families, with a double and a single on its ground floor and a mezzanine with twins accessed by a spiral staircase.

 - The Garden Manor has been beautifully built to stay architecturally close, and as far as possible similar in details and furnishings, to the main house.
 Being set back from the main lawns, you don’t get the same degree of giraffe interaction here, but all the rooms are superior standard.
 Not surprisingly, the bathrooms in the Garden Manor rooms are more contemporary in style than those in the main house, with glass-walled walk-in rainfall showers and features such as Kitengela stained-glass windows and skylights.
 There’s a large, family suite – Finch Hatton – with a big, four-poster bed plus a single on the ground floor and twins in a loft/mezzanine area, and three lovely first-floor rooms – Kelly which can be a twin, triple or single and features a skylight and Kitengela glass, Helen, a twin or double, and Arlene which is a double.